Food for Butterflies

 They were planted in groups, so that the pollinators don’t have to travel far to find the next flowers, and to create wilddlife corridors.

-Interactions UK gives each of its employees two paid days a year for a charitable activity.
+Interaction UK gives each of its employees two paid days a year for a charitable activity.
 Scarlett Copsey, Lily de Malpas-Player and Laura Stephens chose to spend a day helping Grow Batheaston improve the environment for lots of pollinators and for Batheastoners.

 Sue Adamson, who came over from Bristol, is a passionate member of the Wildlife Champions programme run by AWT.
 With no prior experience, she joined the Wildlife Champions when she retired.
 Since then she has been on many courses run by AWT and helps with lots of community nature work.